Ishoula/DevTrail/README.md

 - Node.js 18 or newer
 - npm
 - A Supabase project
-- Optional: Supabase CLI for local migration/function workflows
+- Optional: Supabase CLI for local migration and Edge Function workflows

 ### Install